egreen724/egreen724.github.io/_posts/2019-04-17-rails_portfolio_project.markdown

 permalink:  rails_portfolio_project
 ---

-As I worked my way through the Rails section of the Flatiron curriculum, I found it to be the most challenging section by far.
-I decided to approach my portfolio project with extra organization and planning so that I would be prepared for any challenges I encountered.
+As I worked my way through the Rails section of the Flatiron curriculum, I decided to approach my portfolio project with extra organization and planning so that I would be prepared for any challenges I encountered.
 The basic idea for my app was to create a platform for users to keep track of outdoor activities that they have done or would like to do.
 They can add activities to their "To Do List", log trips, and see other user comments.
 They can also filter activities by certain attributes such as location, distance, and keywords.

 I have a friend who works as a developer and he met with me before I started the project to walk me through the Agile process that most tech companies use for their workflow.
 If you haven't read about this yet, I would encourage you to check out the [Agile Manifesto](https://agilemanifesto.org/).
 The basic idea is that programmers work in a series of "sprints" for continuous deployment of app features, instead of a "waterfall" approach where the entire app is completed in its entirity before it is released.
 This allows the programmers and app itself to be more flexible and, wait for it, AGILE.

 The first thing I did with my friend was sketch out my models with an Entity Relationship Diagram (ERD) to understand the attributes and relationships that they would need (I used draw.io).
 [Entity Relationship Diagram](https://drive.google.com/file/d/1WvLHa9wKmgFB8kiKzuYlY05Fn97taYxs/view?usp=sharing)